 • When using the online form, remember to print out and to staple a copy of program’s Evidence of Coverage to the purchaser’s receipt.
 You’ll find a link to the Evidence of Coverage at the bottom of the online receipt form.

 • Please do not send cash through the mail to CFSA to pay for a fair client’s Special Events coverage.
 CFSA can only accept credit cards, money orders and cashier’s checks.

-• Credit cards: To accept credit cards for the Special Event coverage, you must either 1) in advance, contact Lianne Lewellen to set up an account with CFSA’s bank, or 2) call Lianne at the time of purchase and provide her with the credit card information.
+• Credit cards: To accept credit cards for the Special Event coverage, you must either 1) in advance, contact Mario Castagnola at (916) 263-6163 or email@example.com to set up an account with CFSA’s bank, or 2) call Mario at the time of purchase and provide him with the credit card information.
 There is no credit card fee.
-You can contact Lianne at (916) 263-6145.

 In the Event of an Accident

 Have questions about Special Events coverage?
-Contact Lianne Lewellen.
-And here’s a PDF copy of our 2017 Special Events Program brochure valid through the end of 2018 (some folding required) and our 2019 Special Events Brochure.
-If you don’t have any copies in your office, please give Lianne a call and she’ll send you a supply – they’re great for handing out to interested vendors and event promoters.
+Contact Mario Castagnola at firstname.lastname@example.org or (916) 263-6145.
+And here’s a PDF copy of our effective-as-of-January-1-2019 Rate card and our 2019 Special Events Brochure (folding required).
+If you don’t have any copies of the brochure in your office, please give Mario a call and he will send you a supply – the brochures are great for handing out to interested vendors and event promoters.